AnyBlok/anyblok-book/en/01_discovery/README.md

 Finally, we will try to describe who we are, our values and why you should use AnyBlok and what we expected for the future.

-If you are in a hurry and wants to give a try or setup a new project quickly without verbose concepts you should skip this section.
+If you are in a hurry and wants to give a try or set up a new project quickly without verbose concepts you should skip this section.

 * [What's AnyBlok ?](./01_what_is_it.md)